WBRK-dev/hianime-api/readme.md

 >
 > The rust compiler and rust package manager `cargo` must be installed!

-The only way to use this anime is to build the binary from source.
+The only way to use this api is to build the binary from source.
 The first step is downloading the source code.
 ```
 git clone https://github.com/WBRK-dev/hianime-api.git
 ```